15-Ab/potd/README.md

             }
             in--;

-            // Move the current element to its correct position in jada based on frequency while (in >= 0) {
+            // Moving the current element to its correct position in jada based on frequency while (in >= 0) {
                 if (m.get(jada[in]) < m.get(jada[in + 1])) {
                     int t = jada[in];